pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 $("p").addClass("foo")
 ~~~

-This expression selects all the paragraph elements, then invokes the `addClass` method on the resulting jQuery object, adding the `foo` class to each of the selected elements.
+That expression selects all the paragraph elements, then invokes the `addClass` method on the resulting jQuery object, adding the `foo` class to each of the selected elements.

 ## Quick review